OUR HISTORY

 January

-Kirthi Hagalwadi, Masters in Public Health student from San Jose State University works as the co-op’s first public health intern, in partnership with nutritionist ambassador Cynthia Archibald and Hui Mālama Ola Nā ʻŌiwi to reach the community.
+Kirthi Hagalwadi, Masters in Public Health student from San Jose State University works as the co-op’s first public health intern, in partnership with nutritionist ambassador Cynthia Archibald and Hui Mālama Ola Nā ʻŌiwi to reach the community.2023:

 February